mtrmac/container-libs/storage/docs/containers-storage-mounted.md

 # containers-storage-mounted 1 "November 2018"

 ## NAME
-containers-storage mounted - Check if a file system is mounted
+containers-storage-mounted - Check if a file system is mounted

 ## SYNOPSIS
 **containers-storage** **mounted** *LayerOrContainerNameOrID*